Winnipeg’s Valour Road

 Valour Road, a three-kilometre-street in the West End district of Winnipeg, Manitoba, was formerly known by another name: Pine Street.
 In 1925, it was renamed to memorialize the extraordinary First World War heroics of three men who had lived at different locations along the route.
 All three earned a Victoria Cross for their courageous actions.

 One of these three young men, Sergeant Frederick Hall, gave his life in the Second Battle of Ypres to save a wounded comrade.
-In 1914, Hall joined the 106th Regiment, Winnipeg Light Infantry, and then transferred to the 8th Battalion of the renowned 90th Winnipeg Rifles.
+In 1914, Hall joined the 106th Regiment, Winnipeg Light Infantry, and then transferred to the 8th Battalion of the Canadian Expeditionary Force which was affiliated with the 90th Winnipeg Rifles.
 Hall trained at Valcartier Camp in Quebec before heading out to England.
-In 1915, he was promoted to Company Sergeant–Major and was sent to France.
-Hall’s battalion joined the Second Battle of Ypres on 14 April 1915.
-Days later, they survived one of the first large-scale poisonous gas attacks in history.
+In 1915, he was promoted to Company Sergeant-Major and was sent to Flanders.
+Hall’s battalion took part in the Second Battle of Ypres in late April 1915 where the first large-scale use of poison gas was used.

 On the night of 24 April 1915, Hall overheard his fellow soldier, Private Arthur Clarkson, crying out for help as he lay dying fifteen metres from the trench.
 Though venturing into no-man’s land under heavy enemy gunfire was often deadly, Hall didn’t hesitate to act quickly.
 That same day he had already ran out twice to save two different injured men from certain death and he had been successful both times.